SergioSediq/interactive-whale-cursor/README.md

 ## 📜 License

-MIT License — free to use, modify, and experiment.
+MIT License, free to use, modify, and experiment.